JollyGrin/unbrewed-p2p/README.md

 - run `yarn add canvas`
 - for whatever reason this sometimes just doesn't install with default yarn

-## Run Locally but play online (Run a GameServer)
+## Run a GameServer

 _follow these instructions to run your own gameserver_

 It's possible to run the server on your own computer and have others connect to you.
 Completely for free and without needing Unbrewed servers (in case they go offline).

-1. Follow the above steps
+1. `cd gameserver && go build`
+1. `cd ../ && yarn server` (will be running a server on localhost:1111)
 1. go to ngrok.com and signup for a free account
 1. open a new terminal, navigate to folder, and type `yarn grok`
-1. (ensure yarn dev is running) and open https://loaclhost:3000/settings and paste the link provided
+1. open `https://unbrewed.xyz/settings` and paste the link provided
 1. You can provide the same url to others and they can connect to your server by pasting the same link.

 Want to deploy a gameserver that exists 24/7?
 Add an issue to github or PR so we can update default server lists.